- ACNP (Acute Care Nurse Practitioner),

 - Apply practice guidelines to improve practice and health outcomes.

-- Relate information and communication technologies to document and improve health outcomes.
+- Relate information and communication technologies in order to document and improve health outcomes.

 - Examine the effect of legal, ethical, and regulatory processes on healthcare delivery, practice, and health outcomes.